 Keep food and drink out of reach

 In the lead up to the big day, we’ll no doubt be attending or hosting a party or two.
 If you’re preparing a few tasty nibbles for your guests, it is important that your pet doesn’t get their paws on any.
 There’s a variety of festive foods that can be toxic to our furry friend’s including raisins, chocolate and sweets.
 Beverages must also be stored with caution; milk and alcohol can cause very upset tummies, and sometimes more serious issues.
-Your kitty can still get involved in the fun with our amazing range of dry and wet food or why not treat your pooch to our Yak Cheese Bar made with no artificial nasties?
+Your kitty can still get involved in the fun with our amazing range of dry and wet food or why not treat your pooch to our Tasty Licks made with no artificial nasties?

-Avoid flames
+Avoid open flames

 With winter approaching, we may be tempted to warm up with a traditional open fire.
 They make a great festive ambience and colder nights toasty, but unless you’re using a guard, it can be extremely dangerous for your furbabies.
 Candles also pose a risk of nasty burns, so why not try battery operated candles which are safe if knocked over?